Morsang-sur-Seine

-Morsang-sur-Seine (/fr/, literally Morsang on Seine) is a commune in the Essonne department in Île-de-France in northern France.
+Morsang-sur-Seine (/fr/; 'Morsang-on-Seine') is a rural commune in the Essonne department in Île-de-France in northern France.
 Inhabitants of Morsang-sur-Seine are known as Morsandiaux.

 The orientalist Rubens Duval (1839–1911) was born in Morsang-sur-Seine.

 Geography

 Situation

 Located right bank of the Seine, on a bend of the Seine and backed by the forest of Rougeau, Morsang-sur-seine is a rural Department of Essonne.

 Although at least 40 kilometers from Paris, by a wise policy planning, it has preserved its original charm and offers quiet and residential comfort.

 Village life as naturally turned toward the river (plant water production, shipbuilding, water sports, camping, fishing) to the forest (logging, sports, hunting).